FirelightWP/easy-fancybox/readme.txt

 = WordPress 3+ in Multi Site mode =

 Same as above but do a **Network Activate** to activate FancyBox image overlays on each site on your network.
+No database tables are created or manipulated and no activation hook needs to be run for it to function with default settings.

+It can also do its work from /mu-plugins/.
+See below.

 = Wordpress MU =

 The plugin works best from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options or the need for special knowledge about FancyBox.
 Just upload the complete package content to /mu-plugins/ and move the file fancybox.php from the new /mu-plugins/easy-fancybox/ to /mu-plugins/.

 == Frequently Asked Questions ==